VusalShahbazzadeh/Hepta-Diagonal-Inverse/README.md

-# Inverse of a general hepta-diagonal matrix
+# New algorithm for inverting a general hepta-diagonal matrix